nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. User requests to delete the itinerary.
 3. Waddle requests for user confirmation.
 4. User confirms intention to delete itinerary.
-5. Waddle deletes the itinerary.
+5. Waddle deletes the itinerary.<br>
 Use case ends.

 **Extensions**
 * 4a.
-User decides against deleting the itinerary.
+User decides against deleting the itinerary.<br>
   Use case ends.

 **Use case: Add an item to an itinerary**